geonetwork/doc/source/tutorials/introduction/deployment/deploy.rst

 See more on :ref:`customizing-data-directory`.

-You can make sure |project_name| is deployed on the following url: http://localhost:8080/geonetwork
+You can make sure GeoNetwork is deployed on the following url: http://localhost:8080/geonetwork